Ingibjorg/iOS-Push-Notifications-Simulator/README.md

 1. Export your push certificate from Keychain Access
 2. Save it as pushcert.p12 to a good place and remember the password you put in
-3. Open terminal and navigate to the folder that stores the certificate *4.
-Run the following command to create a pem file:*
+3. Open terminal and navigate to the folder that stores the certificate
+4. Run the following command to create a pem file:
    `openssl pkcs12 -in pushcert.p12 -out puschcert.pem -nodes -clcerts`
 5. Move the pushcert.pem file to the iOS-Push-Notifications-Simulator folder and replace the existing pushcert.pem.
 6. Add the following two methods to AppDelegate in your project:
 ```swift